SOSV is building a New Jersey HAX facility for industrial, healthcare and climate startups – TechCrunch

 SOSV this morning announced work on a $50 million HAX facility in Newark, New Jersey focused on growing industrial, healthcare and climate startups.
 The five-year development plan utilizes $25 million from the New Jersey Economic Development Authority.

-“Since 2015, HAX started investing in more industrial & health startups and today make up 90% of our new investments,” HAX Partner Garrett Winther told TechCrunch.
-“These hard tech startups, at their earliest stages, tend to rely on more deep science R&D, high precision prototyping, and only require one to two of their first product before raising funding.
+“Since 2015, HAX started investing in more industrial & health startups and today make up 90% of our new investments,” HAX partner Garrett Winther told TechCrunch.
+“These hard tech startups, at their earliest stages, tend to rely on more deep science R&D, high-precision prototyping, and only require one to two of their first product before raising funding.
 These companies also take up a lot of space, easily filling a room with their equipment and prototypes.”

 Newark was chosen for myriad reasons, including proximity to New York City and universities like Princeton and Rutgers.
 It also, frankly, has more space than, say, Manhattan — which is a clear necessity for industrial startups.
 That’s a big part of the reason companies like AeroFarms and Bowery have looked toward to the area to host their massive vertical farming facilities.